 Veterans’ courts are designed along the lines of other “collaborative courts” like California drug court and homeless court.
 They strive to solve underlying problems like substance abuse and mental health issues that lead to crime in the first place.

-Veterans’ courts are similar to military diversion, but provide a higher level of structure and supervision.
+Veterans’ courts are similar to military diversion, but provide a higher level of structure, monitoring, and supervision.

 Generally, these courts take only nonviolent offenders.
 However, the Orange County Combat Veteran’s Court (the first such court in the state) takes some violent offenders.